co-cddo/api-catalogue/docs/deployment.md

 # Deployment

 The site is hosted on [GitHub pages][github-pages].
-When a pull request is merged into `master` a new version of the site is deployed automatically using [GitHub actions][github-actions].
+When a pull request is merged into `main` a new version of the site is deployed automatically using [GitHub actions][github-actions].

 ## Publishing from your computer